Boeing wants to be more like Apple: CEO

 SEATTLE Boeing Co (BA.N) Chief Executive Officer Jim McNerney said the company wanted to be more like Apple Inc (AAPL.O) in the way it innovates, rather than doing a "moon shot" development every 25 years.

-McNerney said Boeing was able to apply innovation from its high-tech, carbon-fiber composite 787 Dreamliner to other aircraft and products because of the investment made on that project.

-Deferred costs of the 787 stand at about $23 billion and are expected to peak at $25 billion in 2017 before subsiding as the cost of production falls below the sales price for the jet.

-McNerney said Boeing intended to increase its share of the twin-aisle jetliner market, where Airbus (AIR.PA) is its arch rival.
+He said the company intended to increase market share in the twin-aisle jetliner market, a competitive dig at rival Airbus (AIR.PA).

 Boeing's defense, space and security business is focused on achieving $2 billion in additional cost savings and on capturing a "disproportionate share" of growing international markets, McNerney said.